Mrspaidy/BITB/README.md

 # Browser in the Browser (BITB) - Demo

-This project demonstrates a **Browser-in-the-Browser (BITB)** phishing technique, originally documented by [mrd0x](https://github.com/mrd0x/BITB).
+This project demonstrates a **Browser-in-the-Browser (BITB)** phishing technique, originally documented by Spaidy.
 It showcases how a fake browser pop-up login can be simulated inside a web page using HTML, CSS, and JavaScript.

 ⚠️ **Disclaimer**:
 This project is for **educational and awareness purposes only**.
 It should never be used in real-world phishing attacks or to harm users.
 The purpose is to raise awareness about modern phishing techniques and encourage better defensive practices.